thespielplatz/nuxt-dev-base/README.md

 ### Simple Footer with Gitversion

 You can use the `<FooterMain />`component to have an automatical footer in your project.
+See the playground project too "how it looks like".

 Example `package.json`: